 1. Record in a quiet environment

 Unwanted noises affect the listener experience, harm your show’s reputation, and interrupt the flow of your podcast.
 Choose an appropriate place and time to record your podcast, so you’re not interrupted by pets, neighbors, children, or roommates.
+You can also remove background noise by using various tools and platforms.

 2. Stick to a script